- There are hundreds of trillions of cells in your body.

 - The process of the creator or designer

 - He wrote the code, and then he produced the blueprint.
-He used an evolution process to obtain the desired result.
+He used an evolutionary process to obtain the desired result.
 It is ALL JUST A BINARY SOFTWARE PROGRAM.

 - It is all about the code that you start with.